abhishek981996/calendar-event-app/Readme.md

 ### Running the app

--Go to the calendar folder where manage.py is located
+Go to the calendar folder where manage.py is located

 Run
 ```sh